-In the case where prior data has established a baseline and the original baseline indicates no defects, and a present measurement now indicates a new anomaly has developed, then the indication should be isolated and the location marked using the MagSens.
+In the case where prior data has established a baseline and the original baseline indicates no defects. and a present measurement now indicates a new anomaly has developed, then the indication should be isolated and the location marked using the MagSens.
 If no external visual variation in outer diameter is measurable or detectable, then the flight crew from the previous mission should be questioned as to the possibility of an in-flight event.
 This will allow the maintainer to determine the possibility of internal damage as a result of a dynamic event.
 If no in-flight event has been noted then the location of the indication should be compared to possible correlation with the turnaround points on the rescue hoist drum to determine if possible internal crushing has started as a result of misalignment of the rescue hoist levelwind mechanism.
-If no correlations can be drawn then the location and size of the indication should be increased.
+If no correlations can be drawn then the location and size of the indication shall be noted and compared to future inspections and the frequency of future inspections should be increased.
 Upon future inspections the size of the indication should be compared to the past data.
 If no increase in size is noted.
 The wire rope can remain in service until such time that the defect either increases beyond the allowable threshold value (TBD) or additional defects start to appear.
 In the event that there is a measurable variation in diameter or if external damage is detected then the wire rope must be replaced.